-If you have been able to separate the eggs into individual layers that is most helpful, especially if you suspect your hens or rooster aren’t fertile.
+If you have been able to separate the eggs into individual layers, that is most helpful, especially if you suspect your hens or rooster aren’t fertile.

-A reference book such as Ms Damerows ‘Hatching and Brooding your own chicks’ is an excellent resource to help determine what went wrong.
+A reference book such as Ms. Damerows ‘Hatching and Brooding your own chicks’ is an excellent resource to help determine what went wrong.
 There is a whole chapter devoted to determining what went wrong and how to improve your success in future hatching’s.

 How To Identify Problem Eggs

-These are eggs that for whatever reason have stopped developing and the embryo has died.
+These are eggs that, for whatever reason, have stopped developing, and the embryo has died.
 Often you will see a fairly thick red ‘blood line’ when you candle.

-These embryos die further along in the incubation process and using your newly acquired detective skills, you will be able to eliminate some causes of death.
+These embryos die further along in the incubation process and using your newly acquired detective skills.
+You will be able to eliminate some causes of death.

 Very occasionally, you might find that several of your chicks hatched and then died once they had pipped.
-This is usually caused by too high a temperature in the incubator or leaving the chicks for too long after hatching inside.
+This is usually caused by too high a temperature in the incubator or leaving the chicks too long after hatching inside.

-When shipped eggs arrive, check them over for cracks etc. put them aside pointed end down and let the egg settle for at least 12-24 hours.
+When shipped eggs arrive, check them over for cracks, etc., put them aside, pointed end down, and let the egg settle for at least 12-24 hours.

 Oftentimes the air cell can get broken up in transit and ends up looking like a saddlebag.
 Sometimes this air cell can coalesce back to its’ original size and form, sometimes not.